Skip to main content

 Challenging a Housing Benefit decision

 You can usually challenge Housing Benefit decisions.
-This is when the Housing Executive reviews and reconsiders your application.
+The Housing Executive will review and reconsider your application.
 To challenge, you should:

-- expect a replay from the Housing Executive within 14 days
+• get a reply from the Housing Executive within 14 days

-- send a letter asking for a review if you disagree with their explanation
+• send a letter asking them for a review if you disagree with their explanation

-- expect a response within 14 days either confirming or changing the decision, you may still be able to appeal
+• expect a response within 14 days, either confirming or changing the decision.
+If you are unhappy with the decision, you may be able to lodge an appeal

 Always keep copies of anything you send to the Housing Executive.